Full Screen Slide Show Here:

 Leagal Ease is a very special example of the 47 Sabreline cockpit motor yacht.
 She is powered by 420 Yanmars with 2400 hours.
 Bright classy cherry interior with fresh soft goods.
 Lower helm, full teak & holly cabin soles and bow thruster.
 Bottom service just completed and fresh Garmin touch screen MFD's and HD radar.
 Only $319,000. or best offer.

 Elusive is a 1987 Souwester 42 Hinckley with fresh sails, fresh electronics, all systems operational and cruise ready.
 Some custom features include the reverse transom, cherry interior, full double berth forward with full width drawers below.
 Owners have purchased a larger boat.
-Hauled in Oxford MD.
+Launched 4/6/2016 and ready for your inspection.

 A very special example of a classy, stabilized Hatteras 53 classic with teak & holly soles.